About the BA in Dance Studies

 Our Dance Studies major does not require an audition and is open to all students, from beginning to experienced dancers.
 As such, we honor the entry points of our dancers, meeting them “where they are” as they become engaged in technique classes.
 Placement classes for incoming first year students are required to determine the appropriate technique class level in modern dance and ballet.
 Each fall and spring, open auditions are held for student choreographers and performers for our Appalachian Dance Ensemble concerts.
 While dance studies majors and minors are given first priority in casting, our performing ensembles are open to all interested students by audition, and students from many degree programs are engaged in our productions each semester.

 The B.A. in Dance Studies requires 45 credit hours in the major as specified on the Degree Program of Study.
+Details of the Program of Study and course descriptions can be found online in ASU's Undergraduate Bulletin.
+(After choosing the Bulletin year, look for the Programs of Study link on the page's left column.)
 In addition, General Education Core courses are required of all ASU Students.

 Dance Majors and minors should not take DAN 2010.
 It is intended for non-majors.
 Majors and minors should take courses that fulfill major/minor requirements and General Education Integrative Studies requirements such as DAN 3430 and 3435.

 Here is a link to the most current dance advising notes used by the General College advisors for incoming students.
 (Link to Dance Advising 2017-2018).

 Finish in Four

 Click here to view the recommended four-year Schedule Guide for the Dance Studies. major.

 - Students considering a Dance Studies major should contact faculty members Susan Lutz or Emily Daughtridge to schedule an advising appointment.